Installing on Google Cloud¶

 Set up your domain¶

-GCP instances use ephemeral IP addresses which can change under certain circumstances.
-To ensure your Aggregate install will always be reachable using the same IP address, you can promote the ephemeral IP address to a static IP address using these instructions.
+GCP instances use IP addresses which can change if you delete the instance.
+To ensure your Aggregate install will always be reachable using the same IP address, use a static IP address by following these instructions.

 Go to the GCP - VM Instances page and find your instance.